IBM/AI-on-Power-Level3/docs/Lab1/lab1-hands-on-guide.md

     This verifies that we have indeed deployed tinyllama.

 14. Let's access our model and interact with it.
 In OpenShift, you need to create a service and a route which generates the cluster internal and publicly accessible HTTP endpoints, respectively.
-To do that, navigate to the OpenShift Administrator profile, click **Networking** -> **Services** and click **Create Service**
+To do that, navigate to the OpenShift Administrator profile and click **Networking** -> **Services** and click **Create Service**

     !!! note ""